 There is an increasing need for different leadership styles to enable businesses to deliver on these priorities.
 Businesses need leaders who can create cultures and structures that foster creativity and innovation, that cut through the “noise” of data and identify actionable insights, and who can design the business (both commercially and operationally) with the customer in mind.
 The ability to find and hire the right talent will continue to be difficult: having leaders who effectively develop and retain their existing employees will also be crucial.

-Client Partner - Industrial
+Divisional Lead - Industrial

 For Industrial businesses, the next five years are about transformation.
 Products need to evolve to stay ahead of competition; business models are adapting to meet new customer needs; new digital solutions are offered alongside physical products; and maintaining quality while cutting cost is critical.